-The Leander Mobile Learning Initiative (mLISD) is the district’s solution to providing all students access to digital content, resources and devices to support anytime/anywhere learning.
-Students are encouraged to borrow one of our laptops for a nominal yearly maintenance fee or bring a device of their own to use during the school day.
+The Leander Mobile Learning Initiative (mLISD) is the district’s optional solution to providing students access to digital content, resources and devices to support anytime/anywhere learning.
+Students are provided the opportunity to borrow one of our laptops for a nominal non-refundable security deposit or bring a device of their own to use during the school day.

 In Leander ISD, we are working to transform students’ learning experiences to achieve our vision that all students will graduate with every option open. mLISD will support the vision outlined in our Graduate Profile that “Leander ISD students are well prepared to enrich our world and excel in a global society” and that “each student is challenged, encouraged, and supported to achieve the highest level of knowledge, skills, and character” in a digital world.

 Through the implementation of mLISD, students will have increased opportunities to engage in gathering new knowledge and skills, building meaning and sharing what they have learned in meaningful and innovative ways. mLISD has been specifically created to make the best use of our resources in order to support student engagement in learning and the principles found in the LISD Vision and Guiding Documents: Graduate Profile, Student Learning Model, 10 Ethical Principles and Student Learning Behaviors.